HIPOT AND ELECTRICAL SAFETY-TESTING FAQ

 Q: Why can’t I just use an outside calibration house or perform my own annual calibration?

-A: You can do that; however, with a ROD-L calibration you can also receive these advantages: 1) All necessary repairs
+A: You can do that.
+However with a ROD-L calibration you will receive these advantages: 1) All necessary repairs

 at no additional cost; 2) Experienced ROD-L technicians that can prevent units from malfunctioning and prevent